Andrei0872/my-dev-notes/notebooks/ngrx.md

   }
   ```

+* (Add as paragraph) why you should avoid shallow copying
+  where you have a custom selector, which takes a `userSelector`  that depends on `feat.users`.
+  when adding a new user to `feat.users`, if you're not creating a new instance of that array, the **projection function** of `userSelector`
+  will return the memoized value, because the reference would be same! :)

 #### Using custom selectors

 * using nested custom selectors
+* explain example from the documentation
+* `select(customSelector, { props })`

 Instead of only selecting properties, sometimes you might want to have **more control** on the situation.
 In this case, we can use the `createSelector` function which can take a bunch of **selectors** and lastly, a **projection function**.